Strimzi can be upgraded to version 0.23.0 to take advantage of new features and enhancements, performance improvements, and security options.

 bin/api-conversion.sh convert-resource --all-namespaces --kind Kafka --kind KafkaConnect

-Example 6, converts a Kafka custom resource named my-cluster
+Example 6, converts a Kafka custom resource named my-cluster in the my-kafka namespace:

 bin/api-conversion.sh convert-resource --kind Kafka --namespace my-kafka --name my-cluster